A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Channel Measurements

-When we analyze the PADPs of communication and sensing channels, it can be observed that some environmental objects (marked with red sequence labels in Fig. \ref{fig_4}) are not only the sensing targets but also assist in communication transmission.
-(Note that we only focus on the scatterers that work in channels other less the whole objects with large physical sizes.)
+Upon analyzing the PADPs of communication and sensing channels, it becomes evident that some environmental objects (marked with red sequence labels in Fig. \ref{fig_4}) are not only the sensing targets but also assist in facilitating communication transmission.
+(Note that some objects, such as the north wall, may have large physical sizes.
+However, only certain parts of these objects can effectively scatter the multipath of communication and sensing signals, while other parts of these objects may not contribute to the received signals at the RX.)
 For instance, the partial south wall (label 1), north wall (label 3), and east wall (label 4) when the communication RX is set in position 1 (compared Fig. \ref{fig_4a} with Fig. \ref{fig_4b}).
-In this paper, we define these scatterers as shared scatterers.
+In this paper, we define these scatterers as shared scatterers of ISAC channel.
 Compared Fig. \ref{fig_4a} with Fig. \ref{fig_4c}, the partial south wall (label 1), west wall (label 2), and west pillar (label 5) become shared scatterers in channels.
 Compared Fig. \ref{fig_4a} with Fig. \ref{fig_4d}, shared scatterers are the partial south wall (label 1), north wall (label 3), and west pillar (label 5).
-Due to the different beam widths and transceiver locations, communication and sensing MPCs naturally exhibit different propagation distances and certain angular deviations, but this does not affect the fact that the objects serve as the shared propagation scatterers by the communication and sensing channels.
+While communication and sensing MPCs naturally exhibit different propagation distances and angular deviations due to variations in beam widths and TX-RX relative positions, this does not negate the fact that the objects act as shared propagation scatterers for both communication and sensing channels.

-Here, the sensing process covers all scatterers around the environment, for the reason of the echo detection paradigm and strong diffuse reflection mechanisms of the rough surfaces (i.e., waves propagating to the scatterers will always return a portion of the energy) in sensing channels.
-Therefore, the shared scatterers of three JCAS channels can be intuitively observed in communication PADPs (Fig. \ref{fig_4b}-\ref{fig_4d}), respectively.
-These shared scatterers corresponding to the MPCs reflect the realistic propagation paths of the electromagnetic waves, revealing the sharing feature of JCAS channels, which is a physical environment factor that cannot be ignored in channel modeling.
+Here, the sensing channel incorporates all environmental scatterers (i.e., waves propagating to the scatterers will always return a portion of the energy that can be received), due to the high detection dynamic range provided by the horn antenna gain and the powerful diffuse reflection mechanisms facilitated by the rough surfaces.
+Therefore, the shared scatterers of three ISAC channels can be intuitively observed in communication PADPs (Fig. \ref{fig_4b}-\ref{fig_4d}), respectively.
+These observed shared scatterers (corresponding to the MPCs) reflect the realistic propagation paths of the electromagnetic waves, revealing the sharing feature of ISAC channels.
+This is a practical environmental characteristic that cannot be ignored when modeling the channel.